 Repeating Courses at the Undergraduate Level

-Before repeating a class, students should be aware of what impact it will have on their GPA and/or financial aid package.
-This policy explains the impact of repeating classes at the undergraduate level on a student's GPA and/or financial aid package.
+Repeating classes can have an impact on a student's GPA and/or financial aid package.
+Before repeating a class, students should be aware of what the impact of repeating that class will have on their GPA and/or financial aid package.
+This policy explains the impact of repeating classes at the Undergraduate Level.

 Safeguarding Customer Information